Wandering journeyman: Historic roots

-The development of social contract theories resulted in a system of subscriptions and certificates.
+The development of social-contract theories resulted in a system of subscriptions and certificates.
 When arriving in a new town the journeyman would be pointed to a survey master (Umschaumeister) or to a survey companion (Umschaugeselle).
 He would be given a list of workshops to present himself to find work (Umschau literally means 'look-around').
 If unable to find work, the travelling journeyman would be given a small amount of money (Zehrgeld, "subsistence money") – enough to sustain his travel to the next town.
 Otherwise, he might get a place in a guild hostel (Gesellenherberge).
 His name would be added to the guild chest (Zunftlade) along with a declaration of how long he would be bound to the master, usually for half a year.
 Both sides could rescind that subscription (Einschreibung) at any time.
 The subscription of a new companion commonly became the occasion of a big carousal among the other bound journeymen in the town.

 On the travelling journeyman's departure, the guild would hand over a certificate (Kundschaft) telling of the work achievements and certifying the journeyman's proper conduct and the orderly ending of the subscription.
 It would be hard to find a new subscription in the next town without it, but in reality, masters did often complain about journeymen running away.
-Many guild hostels had a black board telling the names of such absconders – along with the debts they had left behind.
+Many guild hostels had a black board recording the names of such absconders – along with the debts they had left behind.
 The certificates were hand-written until about 1730, when printed forms evolved with places to fill in details.
 By about 1770 the forms started to carry a copperplate print of the cityscape.
 The certificates were often large and unhandy, so that smaller travelling books replaced them by about 1820.
 This practice coincided with the establishment of modern police in Europe after the coalition wars (1803–1815) against Napoleon.
 The guild chest was replaced by state offices to keep registers.
 In some places the guilds were even banned from maintaining registers.